Khene

-The khene uses a free reed made of brass or silver.
+The khaen uses a free reed made of brass and/or silver.
 It is related to Western free-reed instruments such as the harmonium, concertina, accordion, harmonica, and bandoneon, which were developed beginning in the 18th century from the Chinese sheng, a related instrument, a specimen of which had been carried to St. Petersburg, Russia.

-The khene has five different lai, or pentatonic modes with specific drone pitches, organized into two families (thang san and thang yao).
+The khaen has five different lai, or pentatonic modes with specific drone pitches, organized into two families (thang san and thang yao).
 The thang san family includes lai sutsanaen (G A C D E), lai po sai (C D F G A), and lai soi (D E G A B), while the thang yao family includes lai yai (A C D E G) and lai noi (D F G A C).
 Lai po sai is considered to be the oldest of the modes and lai sutsanaen the "Father of the Lai Khaen."
-Khene can be played as a solo instrument (dio khene), as part of an ensemble (such as wong pong lang and khene wong), or as an accompaniment to a Lao or Isan solo singer (mor lam).
+Khaen can be played as a solo instrument (dio khene), as part of an ensemble (such as wong pong lang and khene wong), or as an accompaniment to a Lao or Isan solo singer (mor lam).
 It is often played in combination with a traditional fretted plucked lute called phin.

-Composers who have written notated music for the instrument include Annea Lockwood, Christopher Adler, David Loeb and Vera Ivanova.
+Composers who have written notated music for the instrument include Annea Lockwood, Christopher Adler, David Loeb, and Vera Ivanova.

 Tuning

-The khene has seven tones per octave, with intervals similar to that of the Western diatonic natural A-minor scale: A, B, C, D, E, F, and G. A khene can be made in a particular key but cannot be tuned after the reed is set and the pipes are cut.
+The khaen has seven tones per octave, with intervals similar to that of the Western diatonic natural A-minor scale: A, B, C, D, E, F, and G. A khene can be made in a particular key but cannot be tuned after the reed is set and the pipes are cut.

 Varieties

-The khene comes in several varieties:
+The khaen comes in several varieties: